 4.2.1 The mitigation zone is defined as the maximum potential PTS-onset impact range.
 The Applicant will update the noise modelling prior to UXO clearance activities commencing, once more information is available to inform the final UXO details.
-For low order clearance The JNCC (2025a10) recommends a mitigation zone of the full extent within which PTS could occur or a at least 1 km radius, whichever is largerfor UXO detonation.
+The JNCC (2010) recommends a mitigation zone of at least 1 km for UXO detonation.
 The actual mitigation zone for VE UXO detonation will be confirmed in the Final UXO Clearance MMMP and will be determined based on the final noise modelling data, expected charge sizes and detonation methods.
 If the final noise modelling estimates result in a PTS-onset impact range larger than the 1 km suggested radius, the mitigation zone would be increased to cover the PTS-onset impact range.
-For both low and high order clearances at least two dedicated MMObs should work together to monitor the zone, due tro the minimum size of the mitigation area and ideally at least one MMOb should be on an elevated platform (JNCC, 2025).